kediyal/keplix-intern-project/README.md

 # Design a Car Inventory Management System

-This project is part of the assignment for the Keplix Intern Role.
+This project is part of the assignment for the Keplix Intern Role (never heard from them again).
+I'll just keep this repository public.
+I don't really mind.
+Got to learn a lot.

 ### Project Structure